 The possession of a bottle of household bleach can mean the difference between life and death.
 How you may ask?
-Well let’s start at the beginning with the ingredients of bleach.
+Well, let’s start at the beginning with the ingredients of bleach.

 What is bleach made of?

 Bleach is a chemical compound made from Chlorine and Sodium Hydroxide (Caustic soda or lye) a white solid metallic base and alkali of sodium.
 This is diluted with water to create a caustic soda solution and has chlorine, with a chemical formula of Cl2 added.
 Two chlorine atoms form this diatomic molecule.

-Which bleach should I use for survival?
+Which bleach should I use for survival purposes?

 What we are concerned with for survival purposes is chlorine bleach, as it kills most germs.
-You also do not want to use bleach that has additives – like lavender or pine scented additives – to it because these will interfere in survival uses.
-The part we are interested in is the chlorine because this has the kill power.
+You also do not want to use bleach that has additives – like lavender or pine-scented additives – because these will interfere in survival uses.
+The part we are interested in is the chlorine because this has the disinfecting power.

 Don’t think that stockpiling bleach for long periods is going to save you money.
 It is good to have some on hand for emergency situations but do use and replace when you need to so that should a SHTF situation arise your bleach is not out of date.

-It can be used past its use-by date for normal household use like washing, cleaning floors, and so forth if you just up the amount – instead of using a teaspoon use a bit more for the same effect with out of date stuff – this is OK to do for around 6 months after use-by date.
+It can be used past its use-by date for normal household use like washing, cleaning floors, and so forth if you just up the amount – instead of using a teaspoon use a bit more for the same effect with out-of-date stuff – this is OK to do for around 6 months after use-by date.